 - Global Health Certificate Program

-Welcome from the Co-Chief Residents
+Welcome from the Med-Peds Chief Resident

 Located a short distance from Lake Michigan and equal distance between Chicago and Detroit, Kalamazoo is a unique city in its size and culture.
 With two large universities and prosperous companies in town, Kalamazoo offers big-city benefits with a small-town feel.
 We hope you have an opportunity to visit this place we happily call home.
 We welcome the opportunity to answer any additional questions!

 Our residents rotate through 2 hospitals, Ascension Borgess Medical Center and Bronson Methodist Hospital.
 Ascension Borgess Medical Center is a 422 tertiary care hospital with a level 1 trauma center, over 70,000 ER visits yearly, and an inpatient psychiatry unit.
 Bronson Methodist Hospital is a 410 tertiary care hospital with a level 1 trauma center, over 99,000 ER visits yearly, and an inpatient Children’s Hospital with 35,000 children treated annually.
 Bronson Children’s Hospital includes a general pediatric service, PICU, and a level 3 NICU and nursery.

 Kalamazoo has a diverse patient population that needs primary care and hospital care.
 We care for a racially diverse population with a significant number of university/hospital employees and their families.
 We also have a large Spanish-speaking population and have full-time interpreters available 24 hrs./day.
 We are also privileged to serve a large indigent population.
 There is a wide variety of disease processes and pathology from which to learn.

 - Are there International Electives?